griffinnewbold/COMS-4156-Service/README.md

 * * title      (String): see above
 * * userId     (String): see above
 * * fileString (String): see above
 * Retrieves the specified previous version of a document if it is able to be retrieved.
+* Upon Success: HTTP 200 Status Code is returned along with the document contents in a JSON structure.
+* Upon Failure:
-Upon success see above for details on what is returned.
-If the specified user does not have access to the specified document then <code>"Your user does not have access to this document"</code> is returned.
-If an invalid revision number is provided then <code>"This is not a valid revision number</code> is returned.
-If the specified document does not exist then <code>"No such document exists"</code> is returned.
+   * HTTP 403 Status Code with "Your user does not have ownership of this document" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "No such document exists."
+If the specified document does not exist.
+   * HTTP 400 Status Code with "This is not a valid revision number" in the response body.

 #### GET /see-document-stats
 * Expected Input Parameters: network-id (String), document-name (String), your-user-id (String)
 * Expected Output: A String containing document information, including word count, how many users have access, and number of revisions stored.
 * Retrieves common statistics about the specified doucment.
+* Upon Success: HTTP 200 Status Code is returned along with the document statistics.
+* Upon Failure:
-Upon success see the above for the expected output.
-If the specified user does not have access to the document <code>"Your user does not have access to this document"</code> is returned.
-If the specified document does not exist then <code>"no such document exists"</code> is returned.
-If an unexpected error occurs then <code>"An unexpected error has occurred."</code> is returned.
+   * HTTP 403 Status Code with "Your user does not have ownership of this document" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "No such document exists."
+If the specified document does not exist.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 #### GET /generate-difference-summary
 * Expected Input Parameters: network-id (String), fst-doc-name (String representing the first document name), snd-doc-name (String representing the second document name), your-user-id (String)
 * Expected Output: A String containing difference information between the two given documents, including word count difference, user count difference, and version count difference.
 * Generates a summary of differences between the two specified documents, from the perspective of the first document specified, meaning if the first document has 2 users and the second document has 1 it is expected to see that first document has 1 more user than second document.
+* Upon Success: HTTP 200 Status Code is returned along with the difference summary.
+* Upon Failure:
-Upon success see the above for the expected output.
-If the specified user does not have access to one or both of the specified documents then <code>"Your user does not have access to one of the documents"</code> is returned.
-If one of the specified documents does not exist within the client's network then <code>"One or more of the documents does not exist"</code> is returned.
-If an unexpected error occurs then <code>"An unexpected error has occurred."</code> is returned.
+   * HTTP 403 Status Code with "Your user does not have access to one of the documents" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "One or more of the documents does not exist" If the specified document does not exist.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 #### GET /download-doc
 * Exoected Input Parameters: network-id (String), document-name (String), your-user-id (String)
 * Optional Input Body: A JSON string containing a document to be downloaded.
 * Expected Output: HTTP OK Status along with the raw text contents of the document in the response body.
-* Retrieves the raw contents of the document and returns it with <code>HTTP OK Status</code> upon success.
-If a JSON body is provided it it takes precedent and the other parameters do not matter.
-If the JSON body is present and malformed then an <code>HTTP BAD_REQUEST Status</code> is returned along with <code>"The request body is malformed"</code> in the response body.
-The following assumes no JSON body is present in the HTTP request and some failure occurs: If the specified user does not have access to the specified document then <code>HTTP FORBIDDEN Status</code> is returned along with <code>"You do not have ownership of this document"</code> in the response body.
-If the specified document does not exist then <code>HTTP NOT_FOUND Status</code> is returned along with <code>"No such document exists"</code> in the response body.
-If an unexpected error occurs then <code>HTTP INTERNAL_SERVER_ERROR Status</code> is returned along with <code>"An unexpected error has occurred"</code> in the response body.
+* Retrieves the raw contents of the document.
+* Upon Success: HTTP 200 Status Code is returned along with the contents of the document requested.
+* Upon Failure:
+   * HTTP 403 Status Code with "You do not have ownership of this document" in the body if the specified user does not have access to the specified document
+   * HTTP 400 Status Code with "The request body is malformed" If the optional body is malformed.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 ## Style Checking Report
 We used the tool "checkstyle" to check the style of our code and generate style checking reports.
 Here is the report